flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 To find sound **fitting to our setting** we started by looking for environmental tags like ocean, seagulls, wind or waves.
 We aimed for a simple, not too overwhelming sound environment, which should still **emphasise the island environment**.
-For the music we decided one acoustic guitar sounds, which are relaxed enough to not stand in grave contrast to the whole atmosphere, yet still pleasants enough to fit nicely to our setting
+For the music we decided one acoustic guitar sounds, which are relaxed enough to not stand in grave contrast to the whole atmosphere, yet still pleasant enough to fit nicely to our setting

 {{</section>}}